Isoparametric foliations and critical sets of eigenfunctions: Introduction

-Bearing these examples in mind, we would like to pose the following: \textbf{Conjecture:} For a generic metric on a compact manifold $M$, the number of critical points of the first eigenfunction ( must be a Morse function, according to Uhlenbeck ) is equal to the Morse number of $M$!
+Bearing these examples in mind, we would like to raise the following question: \textbf{Question:} For a generic metric on a compact manifold $M$, is the number of critical points of the first eigenfunction (must be a Morse function, according to Uhlenbeck \cite{Uh}) equal to the Morse number of $M$?\footnote{\emph{Added in proof}.
+It was recently proved by A. Enciso and D. Peralta-Salas that on a compact manifold, there is a Riemannian metric such that the first nontrivial eigenfunction can have as many non-degenerate critical points as one wishes (bigger in particular than the Morse number of the manifold).
+Moreover, any other metric $C^{\infty}$ close to it carries the same property(cf. \cite{EP-S}).}